hawklu212/CPSC-455-Project/README.md

 ### Hawk

 - Created the cookie login and email verification system for persistent user login and the error messaging for login and password validation.
-- Set up the git action and heroku repositories for integrating and deploying pulls and merges to the main branch for both server and client.
+- Set up the git action and Heroku repositories for integrating and deploying pulls and merges to the main branch for both server and client.
 - Created the server routes and functions for user and route preferences and the mongoDb models for user and route preferences.

 ## Prototype Sketches